Constipation is when:

 - not drinking enough fluids

-- poor potty training – such as feeling pressured or being regularly interrupted
+- problems with potty training - such as feeling pressured or being regularly interrupted

 In much rarer cases, constipation in children may be caused by a medical condition.